The world of Zaya

 A god is nourished by the actions of other souls’ forms, making it a leading soul.
 Divinity represents a distortion and a vast extension of the soul’s journey — but when it ends, it becomes the strongest foundation of the Core of Existence, expanding space more than any other state.

-• Skalp has no god — its people seek to create one by resurrecting Mavitae as a god of undeath and unlife, turning him into a zombie deity.
+- The Scalp – has no god; its rulers seek to resurrect Mavitae as a god of undeath and non-life.

-• Zarax — the Closed Eye, the Shadow — god of darkness, loss, fear, concealment, and mystery.
+- Zarax – The Closed Eye, the Shadow – god of darkness, loss, fear, concealment, and secrecy.

 Flosari